-For a variety of reasons, older Ohioans may have a harder time adjusting to temperature extremes and outdoor conditions than they did when they were younger.
+For many reasons, older Ohioans may have a harder time adjusting to temperature extremes and outdoor conditions than they did when they were younger.
 Winter weather can include snow, ice, and cold temperatures, along with strong winds, heavy rains, flooding, and more.

 The Ohio Department of Aging and the Ohio Emergency Management Agency (EMA) partner each year to help older Ohioans prepare themselves and their homes for another Ohio winter.

 Have a plan that will allow you to remain in place for at least three days in case you are unable to safely leave your home due to weather conditions or other emergencies.

 Items to put in an emergency kit should include:

 - A battery-operated radio, a flashlight, and extra batteries;

 - A loud horn, whistle, or bell to signal for help;